-Carotid arterial stenting (CAS) is a minimally invasive endovascular interventional procedure.
+Carotid arterial stenting (CAS) is a minimally invasive endovascular interventional procedure that can potentially offer the same advantage as surgery (carotid endarterectomy).

-- symptomatic patients with at least 70% stenosis (NASCET Trial)
+- symptomatic patients with ≥70% stenosis (NASCET trial)

-- asymptomatic patients with greater than 60% stenosis
+- asymptomatic patients with >60% stenosis (ACAS study)

 - complete carotid occlusion